IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 A

-Aggregate Block An Aggregate Block is a Building Block which has an internal structure made of Aggregate Members which, through nesting ( Membership of -Aggregate Member-), contextualizes/aggregates ( Aggregation of -Building Block- ) external Building Blocks within the Aggregate Block.
+Aggregate Block An Aggregate Block is a Building Block which has an internal structure made of Aggregate Members which, through nesting ( Membership of -Aggregate Member-), contextualizes/aggregates ( Aggregation of -Building Block (Aggregate Member) - ) external Building Blocks within the Aggregate Block.

 Aggregate Entity Block

-An Aggregate Entity Block is a self-contained and independant Aggregate Block that is not a Ordering Connection.
+An Aggregate Entity Block is a self-contained and independant Aggregate Block that is not an Ordering Connection.

 Examples: